Skip to Main Content

 - Open captions: Captions appear without the option to remove them.

-Lots of great tips for video meetings and presentations, webinars, group discussions, and documents, updated in June 2020 by ASGCLA, a Division of the American Library Association.
+Lots of great tips for video meetings and presentations, webinars, group discussions, and documents, updated in December 2021 by RUSA, a Division of the American Library Association.

 Hey, I know of a resource you should add to this page!

 If you know of a great resource that should be included in the Libraries and Accessibility pages, please contact Maria Bernier, Maria.Bernier@ct.gov.